-The land of ice and fire has become a favourite travel destination on everyones bucket-list.
-Here is my quick guide for a short 4 day visit.
+The land of ice and fire has become a favourite travel destination on everyone’s bucket-list.
+Here is my quick guide for how to spend 4 days in Iceland in winter.

 Day one.
 The Golden Circle.